csecht/count-and-size/README.md

 * sample5.jpg (sample4 oysters, backlit, 898x630, 77 kB)

 ### Requirements:
-Python 3.7 or later, plus the packages OpenCV-Python, NumPy, scikit-image, SciPy, and tkinter (Tk/Tcl).
+Python 3.7 or later, plus the packages OpenCV-Python, NumPy, scikit-image, SciPy, pyAMG, and tkinter (Tk/Tcl).
+See Known Issues, below regarding pyAMG.

 For quick installation of the required Python PIP packages: from the downloaded GitHub repository folder, run this command